ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 `pull request template`_.
 If it is not there, copy the relevant items from the `pull request template`_.
 Which items from the checklist are relevant, depends on which files are changed in the pull request.
-A list of items to check with brief explanations is given in section :ref:`checklists`.
-The items are grouped by technical and scientific review.
 To see which files have changed, click the tab 'Files changed'.
+Please make sure you are familiar with all items from the checklist by reading the content linked from :ref:`pull_request_checklist` and check all items that are relevant.
+An incomplete list with some of the items to check with brief explanations is given in section :ref:`checklists`.
+In addition to the items from the checklist, good questions to start a review with are 'Do I understand why these changes improve the tool?' (if not, ask the author to improve the documentation contained in the pull request and/or the description of the pull request on GitHub) and 'What could possibly go wrong if I run this code?'.
 To comment on specific lines of code or documentation, click the 'plus' icon next to a line of code and write your comment.
 When you are done reviewing, use the 'Review changes' button in the top right